-- You want to save some cash!
+- You want to save some cash with discount Nespresso pods!
 Third party providers are usually cheaper.

 Let’s explore your options.

-Another good alternative to original Nespresso pods is freshly roasted third party pods from companies like HiLine Coffee.
+Another good alternative to original Nespresso pods is freshly roasted Nespresso compatible pods from your coffee local roaster or online coffee roaster like Equator Specialty Coffee.

-When you go to the store to purchase Nespresso coffee, there's a chance they could have been sitting on the shelf for months or been set aside, but HiLine Coffee roast their coffee right before shipping, so you will always be drinking fresh coffee.
+When you go to the store to purchase Nespresso coffee, there's a chance they could have been sitting on the shelf for months or been set aside, but if you go to your local coffee roaster they make and grind their coffee beans right before shipping, so you will always be drinking fresh coffee!

 The third option is one you may have not known about - reusable Nespresso pods!